 Serve-Learn-Sustain case studies are designed to provide real-world examples of sustainable community-building for instructors.
-Case studies features in our Teaching Toolkit are of two types.
+Case studies featured in our Teaching Toolkit are of two types.
 Some are written by faculty in specific disciplinary styles, while SLS' in-house case studies are intended for use in any discipline.
-Your case study should suit this disciplinary standards of your field.
-You can refer to our in-house Atlanta BeltLine Case STudy as a template, or look at examples of discipline-specific case studies on these resource pages, for inspiration on writing one that suits your field.
+We are always looking for new case studies and encourage you to submit one related to your work!
+Your case study should suit the disciplinary standards of your field.
+You can refer to our in-house Atlanta BeltLine Case Study as a template, or look at other examples of discipline-specific case studies, for inspiration on writing one that suits your field and your style.
+Download the tool at the link above for more guidelines.

 This tool uses the ReGenesis case study from Spartanburg, South Carolina, to explore what it means to "create sustainable communities" through broad stakeholder engagement.
 Spartanburg was found to be experiencing higher levels of health issues due to chemical plants and other polluting factors in the area.
 ReGenesis, a community-based organization led by community member Harold Mitchell – now a member of the South Carolina legislature –worked with the EPA to use their Collaborative Problem Solving methodology to expose the inequity and turn the community around.